-All slow pitch bats have 2-1/4 inch barrel.
-Slow pitch bats are 34 inches long generally weigh from 26 to 30 ounces.
-Most models come in 26 oz, 27 oz, 28 oz and 30 oz, only a few select slow pitch models are made in a 29 oz.
+All Slow Pitch bats have a 2 1/4 inch barrel diameter.
+Slow Pitch bats are 34 inches long and generally weigh from 26 to 30 ounces.
+Most models come in 26 oz., 27 oz., 28 oz. and 30 oz., while only a few select Slow Pitch models are made in 25 and 29 oz.
 If you are a bigger player that loves to just mash the ball you probably are looking for something in the 28 oz to 30 oz range.
-Where if you are a smaller power hitter or a smaller to average sized player in general you will probably want something in the 26 oz to 27 oz range.
+Where if you are a smaller power hitter or a smaller to average sized player in general you will probably want something in the 25 oz. to 27 oz. range.

-Another thing to be aware of in slow pitch softball bats is that there are balanced and endloaded bats.
-Balanced models mean that the weight is evenly distributed throughout the bat and this tends to be the most common choice and swung by most players.
+Another thing to be aware of in Slow Pitch softball bats is that there are balanced and end loaded swing weights.
+In Balanced models, the bat's total weight is evenly distributed throughout its length and this tends to be the most common choice and swung by most players.
 The more balanced the bat is, the faster it can be swung and the easier it is to control the barrel through the hitting zone.
 An end loaded model will have more of its weight oriented towards the end of the bat and these are typically used by big power hitters.
 With that extra mass in the barrel, a player can generate a ton of momentum which translates to more distance.

 Choosing the Right Slow Pitch Bat: Balanced vs. End loaded